 Several researchers have attempted to categorize basic plot patterns in literature.
 William Foster-Harris thinks stories can be sorted into three basic patterns.
 Ronald B. Tabias theorizes 20 Master Plots.
 Georges Polti writes about The Thirty-Six Dramatic Situations.
 Kurt Vonnegut argues that all stories can be outlined into one basic shape.
 Christopher Booker’s book The Seven Basic Plots: Why We Tell Stories outlines seven plots.

 So just how many basic plots are there?
 Everyone has a different opinion.
+This video explains Christopher Booker’s ideas.
+He classifies stories into 7 groups.

 What do upper elementary students need to know?
 Common Core provides nine literature standards for each grade level.
 Listed below are the ones specific to theme and plotting stories.